OTUSOFE365025/project-group-34-crn-45894/BusinessCase.md

-**Business Case**
-The AIDAP (AI-Powered Digital Assistant Platform) is a cutting-edge solution designed to enhance the digital experience for students, faculty, and administrators at educational institutions.
-This platform provides a conversational interface for users to interact with institutional data such as course schedules, academic deadlines, announcements, and performance analytics.
-AIDAP utilizes advanced AI models to deliver personalized, contextual answers to queries, streamlining academic and administrative processes.
+The AIDAP is a tool created to improve the digital experience for administrators, teachers, and students in educational institutions.
+Users can interact with institutional data, like announcements, academic deadlines, course schedules, and performance analytics, through the system's conversational interface.
+AIDAP simplifies procedures by using sophisticated AI models to provide personalized responses to queries.

-The primary goal of AIDAP is to improve student engagement, support faculty in managing course-related tasks, and increase administrative efficiency.
-Students will benefit from real-time access to academic resources, automated notifications, and a personalized dashboard summarizing key performance metrics.
-Faculty will have access to class analytics, automated reminders, and a centralized hub for managing course materials.
-Administrators will be able to disseminate campus-wide announcements, monitor system usage, and manage integrations with existing university systems seamlessly.

-AIDAP will be deployed as a cloud-native solution, offering high availability and scalability to support up to 5,000 concurrent users.
-The system aims for 99.5% uptime and a response time of under 2 seconds under normal operating conditions.
-With its ability to integrate with existing systems like the Learning Management System (LMS), registration, and calendar platforms, AIDAP is poised to streamline workflows, improve data access, and provide a more cohesive digital experience for the entire academic community.

-The institution currently lacks an integrated platform for students, faculty, and administrators to access real-time academic and administrative information.
-Students struggle with tracking deadlines and performance, while faculty face challenges in managing course materials and communicating updates.
-Administrators have limited tools for disseminating announcements and monitoring data.
-This fragmentation leads to inefficiencies, slow response times, and missed opportunities for engagement.
-A unified, AI-powered platform is needed to streamline workflows and improve communication across all stakeholders.
+AIDAP's objective is to improve the institution's efficiency, assist teachers in managing course-related tasks, and raise student involvement.
+A personalized dashboard with automated notifications,performance indicators, and access to learning resources will all be available to students.
+Instructors will benefit from an integrated platform for managing course content, automated reminders, and class analytics.
+Managing links with current university systems, monitoring system usage, and sending campus notifications will be easy for administrators.

+During normal use, the system aims for 99.5% availability and a response time of less than two seconds.
+AIDAP can expand access to information, automate processes, and give the entire academic community a more unified digital experience by integrating with the other systems used by the institution like the LMS, registration, and calendar systems.

+Currently the institution does not have an integrated platform where administrators, instructors, and students can examine academic and administrative data in real time.
+While teachers find it difficult to keep an eye on course material and provide updates, students also find it difficult to keep track of deadlines and performance.
+Administrators lack the resources to monitor information and make announcements.
+Inefficiencies, slow reaction times, and wasted engagement opportunities happen because of this division.
+To streamline procedures and improve communication across all stakeholders, an integrated platform driven by AI is required.

-The proposed solution is to deploy the AIDAP system, an AI-powered digital assistant platform that integrates with existing university systems (LMS, registration, calendar) to provide:
+The solution is to implement the AIDAP system, an AI digital assistant program that can be connected with the current university systems (calendar, registration, and LMS) to provide:
-- Personalized Dashboards for students that summarize schedules, deadlines, grades, and performance metrics.
+-  Personalized Student dashboards which gather data on performance, grades, deadlines, and schedules.
-- Automated Notifications to keep students updated about class schedules, assignments, and campus-wide announcements.
+-  Students can receive automated notifications about campus-wide announcements, assignments, and class schedules.
-- AI-powered Query Handling for faculty and students to interact with the system in a conversational manner to access academic data and insights.
+-  Students and staff can ask the system questions in a conversational way to get academic data and information using AI-based query handling.
-- Administrative Tools for efficient management of course materials, announcements, and real-time system monitoring.
+- Administrators have the ability to efficiently manage announcements, course content, and real-time system monitoring.

-AIDAP will be deployed as a cloud-native, scalable solution ensuring high availability (99.5% uptime) and quick response times (under 2 seconds).
+AIDAP will be deployed as a cloud-native, scalable application with high availability (99.5% uptime) and fast response times (under 2 seconds).

 Project Scope
-- The initial deployment will focus on providing AI-powered digital assistance for students, faculty, and administrators, with a target of supporting up to 5,000 concurrent users.
+- The initial deployment will be focused on digital AI assistance to students, teachers, and administrators with a target of allowing 2,000 users simultaneously accessing the system.
-- 100 time servers (for scalability) will be used initially, with plans to expand further.
+- 100 time servers (as a starting point) will be used, but can be scaled up later.
-- A cloud-native infrastructure will be adopted for high availability, performance, and ease of scaling.
+- A cloud infrastructure will be used in support of high availability, performance, and scalability.
-- Future expansions will include more advanced AI models, multi-language support, and integration with additional third-party tools.
+- Future expansions will include better AI models, multi-language support, and integration with additional third-party tools.